 You will know you are getting close to civilization again when you reach Tofino and Ucluelet.
 These communities offer world-class hospitality.
 You’ve earned some comforts, so tie up and sleep in a steady bed.
 Enjoy a fine meal.
 Replenish before seeking anchorage in Barclay Sound and the Broken Group of Islands.
 Alberni Inlet cuts halfway into the Island with the welcoming and bustling community of Port Alberni at its terminus.
 Bamfield, on the south side of Barclay Sound has moorage and most marine services.

 The journey south from Bamfield is exposed until Port Renfrew.
 Stop in at Pacific Gateway Marina for your last experience of bluewater fishing.
 There are marinas in Sooke and along the south coast of the Island.
 Finally, the lights and sounds of Victoria greet you again and you’ve done it.
+Victoria Harbour Authority has three mooring locations in the heart of the City.
 Bravo.

 Do it for the fishing